MEET-microbit-project/microbit-macau/Handbook.md

 lots of forest trail images and performs the correct motor commands in response.
-This is closer to a human learning to balance a poll on the palm of their hand through practice, rather than the development of a real understanding for the laws of physics.
+This is closer to a human learning to balance a poll on the palm of their hand through practice, rather than the development of a real understanding of the laws of physics.

 ### Unstructured environments